Enjoy Strasbourg

 Practical information about Le Vaisseau in Strasbourg

 The Vaisseau is magical and lends itself wonderfully, especially when it's raining in Strasbourg or when it's cold.
+The exhibitions are available in French, German and English.
+Activities are available in French and German.

 Prices and opening hours of Le Vaisseau in Strasbourg